qwak-ai/build-action/README.md

 This GitHub Action triggers a machine learning model build in Qwak Cloud.
 It provides a seamless integration with Qwak's platform, allowing you to configure, build, and monitor your models directly from your GitHub repository.

+## Action flow:
+1. Trigger build using the `qwak models build` CLI command
+2. Extracts the Build ID from the command output
+3. Pulls the Build status every 10 seconds from the Qwak Cloud while still IN_PROGRESS or INITIALIZING
+4. Once finished returns Build ID, STATUS and METRICS as Action Outputs

 ## Requirements

 - A [Qwak API key](https://app.qwak.ai/qwak-admin#personal-api-keys) must be set up as a repository secret named `QWAK_API_KEY`.